onsi/ginkgo/docs/NEW_INDEX.md

 You can unfocus _all_ specs in a suite by running `ginkgo unfocus`.
 This simply strips off any `F`s off of `FDescribe`, `FContext`, `FIt`, etc... and removes an `Focus` decorators.

 #### Spec Labels
-`Pending`, `Skip`, and `Focus` provide adhoc mechanisms for filtering suites.
+`Pending`, `Skip`, and `Focus` provide ad-hoc mechanisms for filtering suites.
 For particularly large and complex suites, however, you may need a more structured mechanism for organizing and filtering specs.
 For such usecases, Ginkgo provides labels.

 Labels are simply textual tags that can be attached to Ginkgo container and setup nodes via the `Label` decorator.
 Here are the ways you can attach labels to a node: